 Where do I buy Playdate?

-Playdate will be available directly from us on the official Playdate website, https://play.date, later this year.
+Playdate will be available directly from us on the official Playdate website, https://play.date, in early 2021.

 Follow us on Twitter @playdate and sign up for our mailing list at the bottom of the Playdate homepage.